DOMESTIC RELATIONS DIVISION OF ATHENS COMMON PLEAS COURT

 The following information is general in nature and is not to be relied upon for legal advice.
 If you have a question about your legal rights you should contact an attorney.
 The Court and its staff are not permitted to provide you legal advice.

-NOTICE - COURT HOUSE HOURS 9:00 am to 4:00 pm WITH CONDITIONS
+NOTICE - COURT HOUSE HOURS ARE 8:00 am to 4:00 pm WITH CONDITIONS

-- Beginning 5/11/20, visitors will be allowed to conduct business in the Courthouse or the Annex building between 9 a.m. and 4 p.m.
+- Updated 8/1/2020 - Visitors to the Athens County Courthouse will be allowed to conduct business in the Courthouse between 8 a.m. and 4 p.m.

-- A drop box is available in the lobby area on the first floor of the Annex Building for those who do not have a face covering or not wishing to wait to be screened.
+- A drop box is available in the lobby area on the first floor of the Annex Building and inside the side door of the Courthouse for those who do not have a face covering or do not wish to enter the main parts of these buildings.